 In August 2003, Benatar released Go, her first album of new songs in seven years.
 Benatar described the record as a “contemporary guitar-driven record” and “the natural progression of where we should be”.

+After being inducted into the Long Island Hall of Fame in 2008, Benatar released her long-awaited autobiography in 2010, the appropriately-titled Between a Heart and a Rock Place – which allowed the world a fascinating glimpse into the life and times of one of the most beloved female rock ‘n’ roll icons of all time.
 Pat Benatar is acknowledged as the leading female rock vocalist of the ‘80s – a feat marked by her unprecedented winning of four consecutive Grammy Awards between 1980 and 1983, as well as three American Music Awards – but Benatar and Giraldo remain a rock ‘n’ roll powerhouse today, selling out concerts and still wowing audiences after over three decades in music together.
 Theirs is a chemistry that will, undoubtedly, be thrilling music-lovers forever.